KauzClay/docs-tap/services-toolkit/tutorials/setup-dynamic-provisioning.hbs.md

 This configuration says that all dynamically provisioned `RabbitmqCluster` resources must be placed in the same `rmq-clusters` namespace.
-If you want to place each new cluster into a separate namespace, you must create an additional `Object` managed resource to wrap the creation of a `Namespace` and to apply patches to the resources accordingly.
+To place each new cluster into a separate namespace, you must create an additional `Object` managed resource to wrap the creation of a `Namespace` and to apply patches to the resources accordingly.
 For this tutorial you only require one namespace.

 ### <a id="create-class"></a> Step 4: Creating a provisioner-based class

-After creating the XRD and the Composition, you must integrate what you configured into Tanzu Application Platform's classes and claims model so that application teams can use it.
+After creating the XRD and the `Composition`, you must integrate what you configured into Tanzu Application Platform's classes and claims model so that application teams can use it.
 The first step is to create a provisioner-based class and to point it at the XRD you created.